When the Thundersnow Breaks

 He looked at her quizzically for a moment and then abruptly said, “You are an artist.”

-Jayden sat awkwardly for a second and wondered how he had known, with such affirmation behind his words.
+Jayden sat awkwardly for a second and wondered how he had known and with such affirmation behind his words.

 “Well, I’m not as good as the artists here, but I’m still practicing,” Jayden said reluctantly and with a hint of shyness.